dd32/td-gh-ex/readme.txt

 Agency X is responsive WordPress theme which can be used for web design firms or any other corporate, business, agencies, consulting, legal, attorney, law firms, online shops, digital, medical, clinic, dental, spa, beauty, massage, gym, fitness, trainer, coach, restaurant, cafe, food, recipes, technology and any other kind of website purpose.
 It can also be used for portfolio, photography, personal and blogging as well.
 This theme is simple, white, minimal, clean

 == License ==
-Agency-X WordPress Theme, Copyright 2017 by Theme samuraithemes Agency-X is distributed under the terms of the GNU General
+Agency X is based on Underscores https://underscores.me/, (C) Samuraithemes Agency X is distributed under the terms of the GNU GPL v2 or later.

 == Credits ==